systemd/systemd/docs/CODING_STYLE.md

   `O_NONBLOCK` has a benefit: it bypasses any mandatory lock that might be in effect on the regular file.
 If in doubt consider turning off `O_NONBLOCK` again after opening.

+## Types

+- Think about the types you use.
+If a value cannot sensibly be negative, do not use `int`, but use `unsigned`.

+- Use `char` only for actual characters.
+Use `uint8_t` or `int8_t` when you actually mean a byte-sized signed or unsigned integers.
+When referring to a generic byte, we generally prefer the unsigned variant `uint8_t`.
+Do not use types based on `short`.
+They *never* make sense.
+Use `int`, `long`, `long long`, all in unsigned and signed fashion, and the fixed-size types `uint8_t`, `uint16_t`, `uint32_t`, `uint64_t`, `int8_t`, `int16_t`, `int32_t` and so on, as well as `size_t`, but nothing else.
+Do not use kernel types like `u32` and so on, leave that to the kernel.

+- Stay uniform.
+For example, always use `usec_t` for time values.
+Do not mix `usec` and `msec`, and `usec` and whatnot.

+- Never use the `off_t` type, and particularly avoid it in public APIs.
+It's really weirdly defined, as it usually is 64-bit and we don't support it any other way, but it could in theory also be 32-bit.
+Which one it is depends on a compiler switch chosen by the compiled program, which hence corrupts APIs using it unless they can also follow the program's choice.
+Moreover, in systemd we should parse values the same way on all architectures and cannot expose `off_t` values over D-Bus.
+To avoid any confusion regarding conversion and ABIs, always use simply `uint64_t` directly.

+- Unless you allocate an array, `double` is always a better choice than `float`.
+Processors speak `double` natively anyway, so there is no speed benefit, and on calls like `printf()` `float`s get promoted to `double`s anyway, so there is no point.

+- Use the bool type for booleans, not integers.
+One exception: in public headers (i.e those in `src/systemd/sd-*.h`) use integers after all, as `bool` is C99 and in our public APIs we try to stick to C89 (with a few extension).

 ## Referencing Concepts